DMoschou/fraud_detection/README.md

 The data used for generating the classification algorithms, can be found here:
 (https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud?datasetId=310&sortBy=voteCount&searchQuery=decision+tree)

-Before running the jupyter notebook found under the directory *notebooks/* you must download the data locally and place them inside the *data/* folder.
+Before running the jupyter notebook found under the directory *notebooks/* you must download the data locally and place them inside a folder called *data* in the main directory.